CESSProject/doc-v2/ref/AI/CESS-De-Data-Infra-4-AI.md

 - **Privacy-Preserving Computations**: CESS leverages technologies like **Secure Multi-Party Computation (SMPC)** and **Homomorphic Encryption** to run AI models on encrypted data.
 This allows for training and inference without exposing raw, sensitive data to any party.

-**Example Application**: In healthcare, CESS enables hospitals to train AI models on encrypted patient data, allowing researchers and practitioners to derive insights without ever accessing personally identifiable information (PII).
+**Example Application**: In healthcare, CESS enables hospitals to train AI models on encrypted patient data, allowing researchers and practitioners to derive insights without ever accessing **PII** (**personally identifiable information**).

 #### 2. **Decentralized, Programmable Data Infrastructure**